zenmah/daggerheart-srd-obsidian/environments/Burning Heart of the Woods.md

 # BURNING HEART OF THE WOODS

+***Tier 3 Exploration***
-**Tier 3 Exploration:** *Thick indigo ash fills the air around a towering moss-covered tree that burns eternally with flames a sickly shade of blue.*
+*Thick indigo ash fills the air around a towering moss-covered tree that burns eternally with flames a sickly shade of blue.*
 **Impulses:** Beat out an uncanny rhythm for all to follow, corrupt the woods

 > **Difficulty:** 16